JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/common-qq-changes.md

   and (tag.Environment = '{tagValue}' or tag.Project = '{tagValue}')
 ```

-## What changes were made by person with access type {}?

-_This will be captured when we start processing cloudtrail events._

-## What changes were made by automated tools?

-_This will be captured when we start processing cloudtrail events._

-## What changes were made with interactive sessions?

-_This will be captured when we start processing cloudtrail events._

 ## Which developer(s) most likely introduced vulnerabilities in recent code changes?

 _Requires integrations with Github or Bitbucket, and code scanning solutions like Veracode or WhiteHat._